MJDean925/CoffeeRunHW5/README.md

 In the firestore of the new project create a new collection called "coffeeorders".

 All the data will be added as documents to the collection with fields containing the stored data.

+All the data changes can still be viewed without creating the database in a personal project due to the website initializing the checklist with all pending orders when the page is loaded.